A Complete Guide to Distracted Driving Laws in California for 2025

 Violating California’s distracted driving laws carries significant consequences to deter unsafe behaviors and enhance road safety.

 The base fine for a first offense is $20, escalating to $50 for subsequent violations.
-However, with additional fees and penalty assessments, the actual amount drivers pay is substantially higher.
+However, with additional fees and penalty assessments such as court fees, the actual amount drivers pay is substantially higher.
 For example, a first-time texting-while-driving ticket can cost at least $162, while a second offense may reach $285 or more.

-How Law Enforcement and Technology Are Reducing Distracted Driving
+How Are Law Enforcement and Technology Helping Reduce Distracted Driving?

 policewoman giving a ticket